- About

 In order for birth control pills to work effectively, a woman must remember to take the pill every day at the same time of day.
 When always used correctly, birth control pills have an effectiveness rate of more than 99 percent.
 Under typical use (less than perfect use), the effectiveness rate drops to 95 percent.
 This effectiveness may be further reduced by some medications, including certain antibiotics.

 A reversible form of contraception, birth control pills usually allow women to conceive within a few months of discontinuing use.
 For some women, there may be only a two-week delay before they begin to ovulate again.
 Although it may take longer, most women can become pregnant in about one to three months.
-This time period, however, can vary greatly among women due to contributing factors, such as age and gynecological health.
+This time period, however, can vary greatly among women due to contributing factors, such as age and gynecological health.- Types

 Types and differences of birth control pills